basarat/typescript-book/docs/types/generics.md

 ## Generics

-The key motivation for generics is to provide meaningful type constraints between members.
+The key motivation for generics is to document meaningful type dependencies between members.
 The members can be:

 * Class instance members
 * Class methods